AOEpeople/techradar/radar/2021-07-01/strapi.md

 ---
 title:      "Strapi"
 ring:       trial
-quadrant: tools
+segment:    tools
 tags:       [frontend]
 ---

 Strapi is a headless CMS built with Javascript on Node.js.